 The Future Teaching Scholars programme is a new and unique approach to teacher training.
 It encourages exceptional maths and physics students to go into teaching the subjects they are passionate about.

-Scholars continue in-depth study of their subjects via an undergraduate degree whilst also learning about teaching and undertaking practical in-school experiences.
+Scholars continue in-depth study of their subjects via an undergraduate degree whilst also learning about teaching through training sessions, online modues and undertaking practical in-school experiences.

 We are currently looking for schools that have appropriate vacancies for scholars to complete their Initial Teacher Training (ITT) in 2019.
-If you think that your learners deserve to be taught by passionate subject specialists who are committed to effective teaching and learning, then please get in touch.
+If you think that your learners deserve to be taught by passionate subject specialists who have three years experience and are committed to effective teaching and learning, then please get in touch.

 A graduate with a difference

 Future Teaching Scholars are a special kind of mathematics or physics graduate.
-They are committed to teaching and knew they wanted to become a teacher before starting their degree in their area of specialism.
+They are committed to teaching and knew they wanted to become a teacher before starting their degree.

-They love their subject and want to share that passion with others.
-Scholars are subject specialists that have also taken part in three years of a structured programme of learning, delivered by outstanding Teaching Schools, that prepares them to teach.
+Scholars are subject specialists that have taken part in three years of a structured programme of learning, delivered by outstanding Teaching Schools, that prepares them to teach.

 Over three years they have spent time in schools and had many classroom experiences including teaching, team teaching, lesson study and have spent time learning about creating the conditions for high quality learning to take place.